cloud-gov/cg-site/_docs/compliance/logging-requirements.md

 ### Basic Logging Categories

-- Cloud.gov currently retains logs in "active" storage (using ELK) for 6 months (to facilitate frequent use and ease of access), and 18 months in cold storage (using s3).
+- Cloud.gov currently retains logs in "active" storage (using OpenSearch) for 12 months (to facilitate frequent use and ease of access), and 18 months in cold storage (using S3).
-- Cloud.gov will meet requirements by updating "active" storage to 12 months.

 ### Minimum Logging Data